Kehlani reveals her different sides with "SweetSexySavage"

 Another savage track is “Too Much,” an anthem for strong and self-aware women, with the lyrics “I’m too much of a boss, baby it’s your loss, now you gotta live with it.”
 The track screams post break-up comeback.
 The lyrics paint a picture of a recently ended relationship and the realization that the man downgraded, and the woman can do far better than him.
 Perhaps it’s referring to either one of her exes from 2016.
 The bridge mimics a sassy phone call with what sounds like a recorded voicemail, as Kehlani reminds a man of how his actions speak louder than his words.
 Telling a man you’re too good for him is definitely an act of savagery.

-This album is nothing short of a musical comeback for Kehlani.
-It is also a message to the world of who she is.
+This album is nothing short of a musical comeback for Kehlani, a message to the world of who she is.
 By showing us numerous aspects of herself, she is telling women that it is okay to break the mold and not be afraid of being loud and sassy.

 Given the past year’s events regarding the status of women in this country, it has been difficult to make our voices heard.
 Kehlani shows how being sexually liberated, yet sensitive, is something we need to fight for.
 And the 19 tracks on this album show everyone Kehlani is here to stay.